KopfLab/SDDS_particleSpike/README.md

  - install the VS Code extension for the Particle Toolbench following the instructions at https://docs.particle.io/getting-started/developer-tools/workbench/
  - enable pre-release versions of the tool chain as shown here: https://docs.particle.io/getting-started/developer-tools/workbench/#enabling-pre-release-versions
- - use the functionality of the VSCode extension (`Particle: Install Local Compiler Toolchain / Configure Project for device / Compile Appliation (local)`) to select a device OS toolchain (recommended: 6.3.2) and target platform (recommended: P2), and then run the compiler locally
+ - use the functionality of the VSCode extension (`Particle: Install Local Compiler Toolchain / Configure Project for device / Compile Appliation (local)`) to select a device OS toolchain (recommended: 6.3.2) and target platform (recommended: P2), and then run the compiler locally with `rake guardLocal` which automatically copies sources of the last cloud-compiled firmware into `local/` and compiles from there whenever something changes (and flashes the new code to a connected device via USB); if you're switching to a different example or have changes in a library, it is recommended to run `rake cleanLocal` before resuming with `rake guardLocal`
- - note that the Particle compiler looks for sources only in root level `src` and in `lib/**/src` so the examples (of which there are often many) are a pain to compile as each needs to either be copied into the top-level `src` directory or copied somewhere else entirely for compiling (there's probably ways to optimize this with a rake target but I havn't figure out yet how to access the necessary environmental variables from the VS code extension)

 ## Dependencies

 The following third-party software is used in this repository.
 See the linked GitHub repositories for the respective licensing text and license files.